St. Francis & St. Ambrose Catholic Churches

 • During the Christmas season we also prepare Christmas cards for Prairie Mission Retirement Center residents,

-• We support Birthline and assist with Red Cross blood drives.
+• We support Birthline; and provide a Canteen service for our local Red Cross blood drives.

 • Our circle also prays for youth and participates in other activities for our parish and community.